Celestialglitch/swot-reservoir-wse/README.md

 [https://swot-reservoir-wse.readthedocs.io/](https://swot-reservoir-wse.readthedocs.io/)

 It includes installation and authentication instructions, package architecture, LakeSP and PIXC usage, command reference, configuration options, and descriptions of the generated outputs.

+## Citation

+If you use **swot-reservoir-wse** in research or other academic work, please cite the software as:

+> Dasgupta, O., & Das, P. (2026). *swot-reservoir-wse* (Version 0.3.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.22176957

+Citation metadata is also available in [CITATION.cff](CITATION.cff).

 ## Contributing